Cray-HPE/docs-csm/operations/rack_resiliency/kyverno.md

 #### 2.1 Restarting critical services

-During Deployment of the Rack Resiliency Service,the critical services which are either Deployments or StatefulSets are restarted.
+During Deployment of the Rack Resiliency Service, the critical services which are either Deployments or StatefulSets are restarted.
 During restart the policy is implemented by the `Kyverno` policy engine.

 #### 2.2 Adding topology constraint